 Kayla Rodriguez graduated cum laude from Roger Williams University with a B.A. in Dance Performance and Psychology in 2012.
 She was coach, captain, and choreographer of the Hawkettes Dance Team as a junior and a senior at Roger Williams University.
 As a dance major Kayla explored many different aspects of dance but found a niche in choreography.
 She choreographed a solo for both her Junior and Senior year and a group piece during her senior year.

 John William Beck is a bi-coastal resident of both New York and Oregon who has been a part of the CGST family since 2012!
-He is currently receiving his BFA in Acting from Tisch School of the Arts at New York University where he works with the Atlantic Acting School, founded by David Mamet and William H. Macy.
-He lives in Bushwick.
+He has recently helped found a New York theatre company, PrismHouse Theatre Company, and is currently receiving his BFA in Acting from Tisch School of the Arts at New York University.

 2016 is Izzi's eighth year at CGST.
 She has been acting for as long as she can remember, having performed in over thirty shows in schools, camps, and Seattle theaters.
 Favorite roles include Little Becky Two Shoes (Urinetown), Giuseppe Zangara (Assassins), Lear (The Memorandum), and Queen Aggravain (Once Upon a Mattress).